 San Juan Ixtayopan is also famous in Tláhuac for its colored sawdust mats put down in the streets at Easter time.
 Resident gather at dawn on Easter to walk the streets fantastically adorned in sawdust.

-The San Juan Bautista Church is built on the 16th century Plaza de Soledad.
+The San Juan Bautista Church was built on the 16th century Plaza de Soledad.
 Popular tradition holds that the plaza was built to honor the Virgin of Solitude, often venerated in the state of Puebla.
 It’s said that around the year 1770, a pilgrimage from the town of San Miguel Topilejo (in today’s Tlalpan) stopped at the home of an inhabitant of San Juan Ixtayopan.
 They are said to have noticed a very deteriorated canvas bearing the image of the Virgen de la Soledad.
 It also emanated a pleasant aroma.
 The image remained in San Juan Ixtayopan and pilgrims from Puebla were invited to continue visiting it each year on January 3.

 Phone: +52 55 5848 4016